Dnipro University of Technology — Compliance with the Time

 Determination of parameters of links and joints.
 The following Denavit-Hartenberg parameters are used for the links and articulations of the robot manipulator:

-\(θ_i\) – the attached angle by which the \(x_{(i-1)}\) axis must be rotated around the \(z_{(i-1)}\)axis, so that it becomes co-directional with the \(x_i\) axis (the direction of rotation is determined by the right-hand rule);
+θi – the attached angle by which the x(i1) axis must be rotated around the z(i1)axis, so that it becomes co-directional with the xi axis (the direction of rotation is determined by the right-hand rule);

-\(d_i\) – the distance between the point of intersection of the \(z_{(i-1)}\) axis with the \(x_i\) axis and the beginning of the \((i-1)\)st coordinate system, measured along the \(z_{(i-1)}\) axis;
+di – the distance between the point of intersection of the z(i1) axis with the xi axis and the beginning of the (i1)st coordinate system, measured along the z(i1) axis;

-\(a_i\) – linear displacement - the distance between the intersection point of the axis \(z_{(i-1)}\) with the \(x_i\) axis and the beginning of the \((i)\)th coordinate system, calculated along the \(x_i\) axis, that is, the shortest distance between the axes \(z_{(i-1)}\) and \(z_i\);
+ai – linear displacement - the distance between the intersection point of the axis z(i1) with the xi axis and the beginning of the (i)th coordinate system, calculated along the xi axis, that is, the shortest distance between the axes z(i1) and zi;

-\(α_{(i)}\) – angle displacement - the angle by which the \(z_{(i-1)}\) axis must be turned around the \(x_i\) axis, so that it becomes co-directional with the \(z_i\) axis (the direction of rotation is determined by the right-hand rule).
+α(i) – angle displacement - the angle by which the z(i1) axis must be turned around the xi axis, so that it becomes co-directional with the zi axis (the direction of rotation is determined by the right-hand rule).

-The \(a_i\) and \(α_i\) parameters are defined around the current (\x_i\) axis, and the (\d_i\) and \(θ_i\) parameters are defined around the previous \(z_{(i-1)}\) axis.
+The ai and αi parameters are defined around the current (\x_i\) axis, and the (\d_i\) and θi parameters are defined around the previous z(i1) axis.

-The parameters \(d_i\) and \(θ_i\) are always constant for all kinematic schemes and are determined by the design of the manipulators.
-As for the other parameters \(d_i\) and \(θ_i\), among them, only one parameter is constant, and the other is variable, depending on the type of articulation: in rotation motion the angle \(θ_i\) is variable, parameter \(d_i\) is consonant, and vice versa in translational motion.
+The parameters di and θi are always constant for all kinematic schemes and are determined by the design of the manipulators.
+As for the other parameters di and θi, among them, only one parameter is constant, and the other is variable, depending on the type of articulation: in rotation motion the angle θi is variable, parameter di is consonant, and vice versa in translational motion.

 The following algorithm is used to determine the Denavit-Hartenberg parameters:

-1. Rotation of the \((i-1)\)st system around the \(z_{(i-1)}\) axis clockwise (visually viewed from the point \(0_{(i-1)}\)) at an angle \(θ_i\) until the axis \(x_{(i-1)}\) becomes parallel and unidirectional to the axis \(x_i\).
+1. Rotation of the (i1)st system around the z(i1) axis clockwise (visually viewed from the point 0(i1)) at an angle θi until the axis x(i1) becomes parallel and unidirectional to the axis xi.

-2. Shift of the rotated \((i-1)\)st system along the \(z_{(i-1)}\) axis by the dimension \(d_i\) to the alignment of the \(x_{(i-1)}\) axis with the \(x_i\) axis.
+2. Shift of the rotated (i1)st system along the z(i1) axis by the dimension di to the alignment of the x(i1) axis with the xi axis.

-3. The shift of system \((i-1)\)st along the \(x_i\) axis by the value \(a_i\) until the starting points of the coordinates of systems \((i-1)\) and \((i)\) do not coincide.
+3. The shift of system (i1)st along the xi axis by the value ai until the starting points of the coordinates of systems (i1) and (i) do not coincide.

-4. Rotation of the \((i-1)\)st system around the \(x_i\) axis clockwise (when viewed from the point \(0_i\)) by an angle \(α_i\) until the \(z_{(i-1)}\) нaxis is aligned with the \(z_i\) axis.
+4. Rotation of the (i1)st system around the xi axis clockwise (when viewed from the point 0i) by an angle αi until the z(i1) нaxis is aligned with the zi axis.

 As a result of the above algorithm, the parameters of the links and joints of the DMRA robot are as follows (Table 1).

 Construction of uniform transformation matrices.
-Each homogeneous matrix of transformations (transfer matrix) matches the coordinates of the \(i-th\) link in the \(i-th\) coordinate system \((x_i, y_i, z_i)\) with respect to the coordinates of the coordinates of this link in the \(i-1\)st coordinate system \((x_{(i-1)}, y_{(i-1)}, z_{(i-1)})\)
+Each homogeneous matrix of transformations (transfer matrix) matches the coordinates of the ith link in the ith coordinate system (xi,yi,zi) with respect to the coordinates of the coordinates of this link in the i1st coordinate system (x(i1),y(i1),z(i1))

 Taking into account Table 1 and formulas (1) and (2), we have the following transfer matrices for each articulation